Carbon Footprint Reduction Strategies for SMEs

 Goals should consider operational feasibility, costs versus energy savings, plus timelines that customers and stakeholders find acceptable.
 Easy starting points involve transitioning to renewable energy, improving equipment efficiency, and reducing waste.

-As an example goal: "Reduce scope 1 and 2 emissions by 30% over 3 years through solar installations, upgraded lighting, and employee behavior change for switching off devices."
+As an example goal: "Reduce scope 1 and 2 emissions by 30% over 3 years through solar installations, upgraded lighting, and employee behaviour change for switching off devices."

 Monitoring and Reporting for Transparency and Accountability